aae-stats/aae.db/README.md

 remotes::install_github("aae-stats/aae.db")
 ```

+The main function to download data from the AAEDB is `fetch_project`, which is recommended for most applications.
+The `fetch_project` function returns data for specific projects (see `?fetch_data` for a list of projects), and can return data for multiple projects simultaneously.

-The main functions to download data from the AAEDB are `fetch_table`, which return tables by name from the AAEDB, `fetch_query`, which returns custom queries specified as an SQL string, and `fetch_project`, which returns data on individual AAE projects (see `?fetch_project` for a list of projects).
-By default, these functions assume data are in the `aquatic.data` schema (catalogue) but an alternative schema can be specified.
-These functions return either full data sets (as tibbles) or unevaluated queries, which can be  manipulated prior to downloading the data.
+Alternative functions are `fetch_table`, which return tables by name from the AAEDB, and `fetch_query`, which returns custom queries specified as an SQL string.
+By default, the `fetch_table` function assumes data are in the `aquatic.data` schema (catalogue) but an alternative schema can be specified.

 There are several helper functions to extract information on sites or species.
 This information can be filtered based on the sites or species in a downloaded data table, or with regex expressions.
 See `?fetch_data` for examples.